 Deconstructing The Beatles:

-Sedona International Film Festival is proud to be the official host of the “Deconstructing the Beatles” series, joining hundreds of theatres around the country for this special event.
-“Deconstructing The Beatles: Rubber Soul” will show in Sedona on Monday, Nov.
-18 at 7 p.m. at the festival’s Mary D. Fisher Theatre.
+Sedona International Film Festival is proud to be the official host of “Deconstructing the Beatles”, joining hundreds of theatres around the country for this special series.
+“Deconstructing The Beatles: The Birth of The Beatles” will show in Sedona on Monday, Dec.
+16 at 7 p.m. at the festival’s Mary D. Fisher Theatre.

-“Deconstructing The Beatles: Rubber Soul” will be shown at the Mary D. Fisher Theatre on Monday, Nov.
-18 at 7 p.m.
+“Deconstructing The Beatles: The Birth of the Beatles” will be shown at the Mary D. Fisher Theatre on Monday, Dec.
+16 at 7 p.m.
 Tickets are $12 general admission, or $9 for Film Festival members.
 Tickets are available in advance at the Sedona International Film Festival office or by calling 928-282-1177 or online at the BUY TICKETS link above.
 Both the theatre and film festival office are located at 2030 W. Hwy.
 89A, in West Sedona.